O. Reg. 51/20: ORDER UNDER SUBSECTION 7.0.2 (4) OF THE ACT - CLOSURE OF ESTABLISHMENTS

 3. A member of a police force other than a police officer as defined in the Police Services Act.

-3.1 A First Nations Constable appointed pursuant to section 54 of the Police Services Act or a member of a police service in which policing is delivered by First Nations Constables.
+3.1 A First Nations Constable appointed pursuant to section 54 of the Police Services Act.

 4. An individual employed as a firefighter as defined in section 1 of the Fire Protection and Prevention Act, 1997.